Sarah McIntyre

 and their Pugs of the Frozen North won the Independent Bookshop Week Book Award in 2016.
-She also won the Leeds Graphic Novel Award 2011 for Vern and Lettuce, which ran originally as a weekly comic strip in The DFC and in The Guardian newspaper.
+She also won the Leeds Graphic Novel Award 2011 for Vern and Lettuce, which ran originally as a weekly comic strip in The DFC and in The Guardian.
 Her comic strip Shark & Unicorn ran for three years in The Funday Times section of The Sunday Times newspaper.

 Her projects include designing Monsterville at Discover Children's Story Centre in Stratford, London and participation in its online StoryCloud project.
 She curated The Comics Big-Top of Awesome at the 2012 Pop Up Festival in London.

 In 2015 she began spearheading the #Pictures Mean Business campaign, demanding greater prominence and credit for book illustrators.
-For her campaign efforts, The Bookseller magazine listed her as one of their 2016 Rising Stars.
+For her campaign efforts, The Bookseller listed her as one of their 2016 Rising Stars.

 She is represented by Jodie Hodges at United Agents in London.